Trainwreck (album): Reception

 Trainwreck was met with generally favourable reviews from music critics.
 The staff at AllMusic wrote that Lovat-Fraser was "still prone to abrupt bursts of shouting, most of his vocals are melodic and energetic, reflecting the guitar-heavy (and sometimes complex) tunes on offer".
 Seabaugh called it "active listening at its finest".
 Melodic writer Kaj Roth said it sounded "top notch, but the music is what makes this so interesting - you will find new things every time you listen to this record".
 Gaston felt that the band "manages to weave in some supremely catchy hooks" amongst the morbid lyricism.

 Shultz noted the "fluid number of tempo, pace, and dynamic changes through and through".
 He said compared to other acts doing concept releases, Boys Night Out were "mostly to the point, simple enough lyrically to clue the listener as to what's going on while at least keeping some open interpretation to it".
 Davies said the band sidesteps "predictability with plenty of jerky start-stops and tempo changes.
 It's an album full of good ideas, but the Boys have bitten off a bit more than they can chew".
 Scott Hefflon of Lollipop Magazine dismissed the album, stating: "They may like Muse and The Mars Volta, but they sound like Fall Out Boy".

 Punknews.org ranked the album at number 15 on their list of the year's 20 best releases.
-In 2017, a theatrical iteration of the album was staged at the Patchwork Theatre in Niagara Falls, New York for four performances.
+In 2017, a theatrical adaptation of the album, written by Billy Horn Altamirano, was staged at the Patchwork Theatre in Niagara Falls, New York, and directed by Rosemarie Lorenti, for four performances.
+In the summer of 2025 the Patchwork Theatre of Niagara revived the production for the 20th anniversary of the album in collaboration with American Repertory Theater of Western New York for three performances, June 26th-28th 2025, where Altamirano and Lorenti portrayed the roles of Husband and Wife.